Food photography: History

+As a professional practice

 Food stylist

 The role of the food stylist is to make the food look attractive in the finished photograph.
 The time and effort a stylist takes to carefully and artfully arrange the food is due to differences between the way the stylist presents it and the way a home cook or chef may.
 Visual know-how is also a requirement, as is the knowledge of how to translate the perception of taste, aroma and appeal that one gets from an actual dish to a two-dimensional photograph.

 Food stylists have culinary training; some are professional chefs or have a background in home economics.
 In addition to knowledge of nutrition and cooking techniques, food stylists must also be resourceful shoppers.
 As creative professionals they envision the finished photograph and style the food accordingly.

 Setup

 The process of food photography begins with the purchase of the food and ingredients.
 Only the most visually perfect foodstuffs are acceptable and multiple backup or test items are usually needed.
 As a result, purchase of the food and ingredients is a very time-consuming process.
 The best-looking of the purchased items is selected and marked as the "hero", i.e., the item that will be featured in the photograph.
-During the setup and for test shoots, it is represented by a cardboard stand-in.
+During the setup and for test shoots, it is represented by a cardboard or lower-quality food item stand-in.

 The actual photography can take place in a studio under controlled lighting conditions, or under natural light.
 The light, background and setting is carefully prepared so as to present the food in as attractive a way as possible without distracting from it.
 The color and texture of the background is selected so as to effectively complement that of the food and to assist with its lighting.

 Styled food is usually marked as inedible and discarded after the shoot, because it may have been handled or treated in ways that make it unsafe for consumption.